GoogleCloudPlatform/elcarro-oracle-operator/docs/content/custom-resources/database.md

 ## Case 2: Delete a User

-In the Preview release El Carro doesn't delete users (or schemas) in a database.
+In this release El Carro doesn't delete users (or schemas) in a database.
 If a user is removed from a manifest submitted against an existing Database CR, El Carro flags this and sets the UsersReady condition type to False.